IE-482-582/fall2018/02_Intro_to_ROS/README.md

 1. Open [student_workbook.md](student_workbook.md).

 2. Submit your questions at the beginning of class.
 	- Also leave notes to yourself here.
-Just clearly mark questions.
+Just make sure you clearly diffentiate between questions and notes.
 ---